mastaehe/bonsaiai.github.io/source/includes/examples/_simpy-elevator.html.md

 For more information on the functions inside of this simulator class and how to implement them see the [Library Reference][3].

+Also note that if you would like to see how this simulator can be run without Bonsai - to demonstrate how the emulator behaves with a hard-coded algorithm - you can do so by running elevator.py simply with Python itself.

 [1]: https://github.com/BonsaiAI/simpy-elevator-sample
 [2]: https://simpy.readthedocs.io/en/latest/index.html
 [3]: http://docs.bons.ai/references/library-reference.html